-It is also very diverse country, with every region bringing its own specific details into history, heritage and cuisine of the country in such a distinctive way.
+It is also a very diverse country, with every region bringing its specific details into the history, heritage, and cuisine of the country in such a distinctive way.

 Milan (Milano) — world fashion capital, and also business and trade center of Italy.

-Bologna — Italy’s and world’s great university city, filled with history, culture and technology.
+Bologna — Italy’s and the world’s great university city, filled with history, culture, and technology.

-Florence (Firenze) — cradle of Renaissance, this amazing city is known for its architecture and art.
+Florence (Firenze) — the cradle of the Renaissance, this amazing city is known for its architecture and art.